by Texas Homesteader~

 The last time my onions doubled like this I had a bumper crop, so many that we couldn’t even come close to eating them all fresh.

-I froze & dehydrated tons of them.
+I froze & dehydrated tons of onions.
 (I’m still enjoying some of the frozen purple onions in my cooking and my endless soup)

 My hope is that this year’s onions will provide the same kind of harvest.
 RancherMan does love his onions!